 You should only use this treatment once weekly as the citric acid can damage your enamel if applied too regularly.

 Hydrogen peroxide is an anti-bacterial agent, while baking soda works to scrub the teeth because of the grittiness of the substance.
 The free radicals that this mixture creates works to break down stain-causing molecules that rest on your teeth.
 You can then brush away the remnants.

-You can also use baking soda by itself, or mixed with your toothpaste.
-Just place some toothpaste on your brush, then dip it in the baking soda, and brush like you normally would, rinsing thoroughly afterwards.
+You can also use baking soda by itself or mixed with your toothpaste.
+Just place some toothpaste on your brush, dip it in the baking soda, and brush like you normally would, rinsing thoroughly afterwards.
 Follow-up brushing with just regular toothpaste.

 Apple Cider Vinegar

 When it comes down to it, there is no replacement for regular brushing and flossing.
-Many people think that flossing is just to get chunks of food out from between your teeth, when you can't loosen them with a brush.
-Actually, flossing is meant to reach the plaque and small, undetected pieces of food are underneath your gum-line.
-That is why your dentist nags you about it--because it is just as important as brushing.
+Many people think that flossing is just to get chunks of food out from between your teeth when you can't loosen them with a brush.
+Flossing is actually meant to reach the plaque and small, undetected pieces of food are underneath your gumline.
+That is why your dentist nags you about it—because it is just as important as brushing.

 Many people were never taught the right way to brush and floss either.
 Talk to your dentist about proper brushing and flossing technique and other important factors in oral hygiene.